The Ultimate Dyno Session Preparation Guide

 Electrics: electrical gremlins are a very common issue on the rolling road, and can lead to lengthy downtime trying to sort on the day, so preparation before hand is crucial and can be carried out with even the most basic of mechanical knowledge.
 Spark plugs of the correct grade and gap, ignition leads, and on older cars: coil, distributor cap, rotor arm – make sure they are all good, or if need be, it’s a good time to treat it all to fresh items anyway.
 It can also be very helpful to have an accurate TDC mark on the engine for set up of ignition timing or timing reference angles, and whilst on the subject of basic checks, tappet clearances set correctly.

 Fuel system: covered briefly above, the fuel system must be 100% leak free, with sufficient fuel, and be able to maintain fuel supply to the engine.
 If your engine is tuned beyond original spec, make sure the fuel system can cope with the demand, or upgraded accordingly.
-Fuel pumps, hose size, regulators, and injectors sized to suit.
+Fuel pumps, hose size, and regulators sized to suit.
 A common issue we encounter is inadequate or blocked fuel tank breathing where the fuel tank starts running in a vacuum and even implodes, pump cavitation occurs and fuel pressure drops.

 Brakes: the brakes are not used on the rolling road as the Dyno has its own electronic brake to maintain speed or stop the vehicle, however a common issue we have is brakes seizing on, wether this be from faulty or seized sliders/callipers or more commonly improper set up of pedal boxes causing the brakes to become applied during heat expansion of the fluid, there should be slight free play in the pedal to allow for this.